Trust A Firm That

 At the hospital, ask for a complete medical evaluation, and be sure to tell the doctor about all of your symptoms, even if they seem minor.
 Ask for a detailed medical report with your prognosis and treatment recommendations.
 Be sure to call the Chicago premises liability attorneys at Smith LaCien before speaking to anyone from the insurance company.

-In addition to slip-and-fall accidents, we represent people who have suffered premises liability injuries due to:
+We represent people who have suffered premises liability injuries due to:

 When a person is seriously injured on private or commercial property, a premises liability attorney must investigate the circumstances of the accident and demonstrate that the property owner or manager meets the legal points of liability.
 This requires showing the following: